 “Qualifying Events” (the insurance term for changes in life circumstances) permit you to obtain or update your California health insurance special enrollment health insurance.
 As a result, if you have a major change in your life circumstances you may qualify for special enrollment!

 A Qualifying Event allows you to apply for health insurance “outside” of the time period required for open enrollment.
 This is known as a “Special Enrollment.”

 Abrams Insurance Solutions provides you with a list to help you determine if your new situation is a “Qualifying Event” .

 If you do not appear to be covered under the following list – Do Not Assume You Do Not Qualify!

 This list is not all inclusive and special circumstances are also considered.
 So don’t get discouraged if your unique circumstance is not on the list.
-Give us a call at (855) 231-6063 and we will help you determine your eligibility.
+Visit eHealthInsurance to help determine your eligibility.